 Kitchen

-Our current kitchen will be transformed into a casual seating area adjacent to a new coffee bar and prep kitchen.
-A dedicated commercial kitchen will be added off the Community Room to dramatically improve the current hospitality ministry and open up entirely new opportunities.
+Our current kitchen, which is currently insufficient to appropriately meet even the present event load, becomes a casual seating area next to a new coffee area and prep kitchen.
+A full commercial kitchen will be added off the Community Room.
+This will catalyze our hospitality ministry and open new doors for events, outreach, and care for families inside and outside Constance.

 Kids